abcjs-music/abcjs-editor/README.md

 For info on the underlying library, please go to [abcjs](https://github.com/paulrosen/abcjs).

+This project can be used in two ways:

+1. The source code is here for you to deploy yourself or use as an example of how to use abcjs.

+2. This project is deployed to [abcjs-editor](https://editor.drawthedots.com) so that you can immediately use it to compose or display tunes.

 ## Deploy
 To deploy, just merge the code you want to deploy to production - Netlify does the rest.
 The following script will do it if you've checked in all your changes:
 ```